Four Seasons: Variations in American Vitalist Film Comedy

 On land, loons are exceedingly awkward.
-And they are laughably clumsy trying to take off from the water into the air.
+And they are laughably clumsy trying to take off from the water in—it can take an aircraft-carrier length for a loon to clear the water.
 In the air, they fly awkwardly, staying aloft evidently requiring more of an effort for them than for any of the other northern birds.
 A Bergsonian comedy routine.

 Put them in the water, however, let them dive, and no fish of swallowing size is safe.

 So for loons, the wonder is that they are able to waddle at all, that they are able to take off at all, that they are able to stay aloft at all.